nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-Value of the input command changes from "radd a/" to "radd a/1075 Eunos Avenue 6 #01-171 " (Take note of the whitespace at the end of the input).
+Value of the input command changes from `radd a/` to `radd a/1075 Eunos Avenue 6 #01-171 ` (Take note of the whitespace at the end of the input).

 </box>